Joe Modise: Building MK

-When the Soviets opened an embassy in Dar es Salaam, Tanzania, in 1962, more direct links between the Soviets and the ANC were cemented.
+When the USSR opened an embassy in Dar es Salaam, Tanzania, in 1962, more direct links between the Soviets and the ANC were cemented.
 The embassy, formally through the Soviet Afro-Asian Solidarity Committee, invited Oliver Tambo in December 1962 to visit the Soviet Union for a period of rest.
 Tambo went to the country in March 1963, accompanied by Moses Kotane and they presented an overview of events in South Africa, and met with the Communist Party of the Soviet Union (CPSU).
 On 5 April 1963 Tambo and Kotane had talks with Ponomarev, which was the beginning of a long relationship between the men and during the meeting, parties set out radical plans for the overthrow of the apartheid regime, using armed and political struggle.
 Tambo also motivated the urgent need to train ANC cadres in the Soviet Union.

-Tambo's request for military training was approved by the Soviet government, and in Summer of 1963, two groups of 20 cadres arrived in Moscow to begin studies at the Northern Training Centre.
+Tambo's request for military training was approved by the Soviet government, and in the summer of 1963 two groups of 20 cadres arrived in Moscow to begin studies at the Northern Training Centre.
 The first group arrived in November 1963, and they were joined by a larger group that included Modise (who had taken name the guerrilla name Thabo More) and Moses Mabhida, who was recalled from the World Federation of Trade Unions (WFTU) headquarters in Prague.
 The recruits underwent training in guerrilla warfare, military strategy and tactics, topography, drilling and the use of firearms.
 Because the number of recruits had increased significantly, training was moved to a larger facility in the city of Odesa in Ukraine.
-Between 1963 and 1965, 328 cadres were trained at Odesa including Chris Hani who arrived in 1964.
+Between 1963 and 1965, 328 cadres were trained in Odessa including Chris Hani who arrived in 1964.
 Other leaders of the ANC and SACP also underwent aspects of military training, including Moses Kotane, Duma Nokwe, Joe Slovo and Ambrose Makiwane.

 Following his training, MK's executive determined that Modise should undergo further military training in order to lead its military personnel.
 He was also charged with the additional responsibility of the procurement of arms.
 Modise's training took him to the former Soviet Union, the former Czechoslovakia, Cuba and Vietnam.
 In 1964 he returned to Tanzania, from where he was involved in the re-organisation of MK and its training programmes and began a lifelong commitment to the struggle in which he established MK bases in Tanzania, Angola and Zambia.
 Training in the Soviet Union, especially for MK's staff officers continued in the USSR and Tambo and Modise led another delegation to the USSR in August 1965 with the aim of expanding these programmes.